Developing a Budget for a New Time and Attendance System

 If you’re considering any of these adjunct HR systems, we recommend reading our full HR Shared Services Buying Guide for more information.

 Purchasing licensed software is a one-time expense that allows you to run the software on your internal systems.
 With a licensed system, the payment schedule will vary by vendor.
 Some require an up-front payment with the remainder due following implementation.
 Others may require 100% up-front.
-It’s important to learn when payments are due for obvious budgeting (and cash flow) purposes.
+It’s important to learn when payments are due for budgeting (and cash flow) purposes.

 7. System Interoperability & Shared Database